olmerg/ros2_start/Introduction/Introduction.md

 and if you want to review advanced like quality of services(QoS) view [ROSBAGQOS](https://index.ros.org/doc/ros2/Tutorials/Ros2bag/Overriding-QoS-Policies-For-Recording-And-Playback/#ros2bag-qos-override).

-Manage many console in a real scenary is not a good approach, to solve this problem ros has the option to create a launch file which running a single console with the *ros2 launch* command will start up your entire system - all nodes and their configurations - at once.
+Manage many bash in a real scenary is not a good approach, to solve this problem ros has the option to create a launch file which running a single bash with the *ros2 launch* command will start up your entire system - all nodes and their configurations - at once.
 For our tutorial good start is [ROSLAUNCH](https://index.ros.org/doc/ros2/Tutorials/Launch-Files/Creating-Launch-Files/#ros2launch).